Overview of the platform

 Plans | Root level or site | AUTO mode:

-• Upload site: in it we can load geometric data for use and visualization in the project from .DWG or .DXF documents in version 2018 or earlier.
+• Upload site: in it we can import a project location or load geometric data for use and visualization in the project from .DWG or .DXF documents in version 2018 or earlier.
 Currently, the import does not support shading or text objects, grouped objects, or blocks, which we will need to save exploded.

 Environment Load Slider in the Input Panel of ARCHITEChTURES